Skip to main content Skip to search Skip to main navigation

 Full, warm sound with strong mids and highs and pronounced sustain.

-• Technology: Hollow body
+• Technology: Hollow Body

 Voluminous and warm sound, more susceptible to feedback.